allenai/dream/model/README_DREAM_model.md

 ```

 ## Create a conda environment
-Install the requirements inside a conda environment.
+You'll need to install PyTorch and Transformers to use the model.
+The following code snippet installs the requirements inside a conda environment.
 The requirements.txt file can be found in this same folder as this README.
 ```
 $ conda create -n dream python=3.7
 $ conda activate dream
 $ python3.7 -m pip install -r requirements.txt
 ```

 ## Running the model
 Using the transformers library, you can load the downloaded model as such in python (if you downloaded the model locally):